 There is no widely accepted cause of GME.
 Research suggests that the causes may be immune-related, or may relate in some way to infectious disease.

 Your vet will ask you to provide a history of your dog's health including a description of his symptoms and when they began.
 A physical exam will follow along with a blood count, biochemistry profile and urinalysis.

 The typical method for diagnosis is an MRI which can show lesions within the nervous system.
 Your vet may also take a sample of cerebrospinal fluid which circulates around the brain and spinal cord.
 While it's not a test that can confirm GME, it can detect inflammation associated with the disease.

-Diagnosis is also made by ruling out other diseases since the only way to definitively diagnose this disease is by examining brain or spinal cord tissue under a microscope.
+Diagnosis is also made by ruling out other diseases since the only way to definitively diagnose this disease is by examining the brain or spinal cord tissue under a microscope.
 However, that's rarely done given the danger of removing a small sample of brain tissue.

 Often, immediate hospitalization and intensive care are necessary for dogs with severe forms of GME and IV fluid is begun to counteract the body fluid deficits.
-Long-term steroid therapy with corticosteroids may help alleviate the symptoms long-term.
+Long-term steroid therapy with corticosteroids may help alleviate the symptoms over time.
 If the disease is localized, radiation therapy may be an option as determined by your vet.
 Ongoing treatment is also aimed at supportive care including control of seizures and nutritional support.

 The prognosis for GME is highly variable and will depend on the form of the disease and where its located.
 While there is no known way to prevent GME, your vet will likely schedule follow-up exams once or twice per month for neurological testing and to make sure the dog is getting adequate nutrition.